-Student's Name: Date:

-Task to be completed Tick Staff initials Additional Comments Completion of paperwork with parent / carer.
-Admission forms explained with assistance to fill in forms if appropriate.
-If possible, learn to say 'Welcome' in the family's language.
-Arrange to hold a meeting in a quiet area where you won't be disturbed.
+Student's Name: [Date: Task to be completed Tick Staff initials Additional Comments Completion of paperwork with parent / carer.
+Admission form explained with assistance to fill in forms if appropriate.
+If possible, learn to say 'Welcome' in the family's language. ns Arrange to hold a meeting in a quiet area where you won't be disturbed.
 If parents' English is not fluent it is helpful to be in a quiet room where they can concentrate.
-Starter pack issued - School to provide pen, pencil and bi-lingual dictionary, planner, school calendar, timetable.
-Uniform - have an example of school uniform and P.E kit ready to show parents.
-Explain the College day Explain subjects studied Explain School expectations/rules Explain lunch time routines - school dinners, packed lunch etc. Meet the Head of School Explain English educational system Take on a tour of college Introduce the designated School Buddy Explain policy re: ICT use in college Make the Induction review date with student and parent / carer Give parents/carers an opportunity to ask any additional questions of their own Give information about other families in College who share the same language/culture - having first obtained permission from these families
+3 Starter pack issued - School to provide pen, pencil and bi-ling dictionary, planner, school calendar, timetable. ual Uniform - have an example of school uniform and P.E kit read show parents. y to Explain the College day Explain subjects studied Explain School expectations/rules Explain lunch time routines - school dinners, packed lunch etc Meet the Head of School Explain English educational system Take on a tour of college Introduce the designated School Buddy Explain policy re: ICT use in college Make the Induction review date with student and parent / car er Give parents/carers an opportunity to ask any additional questions of their own Give information about other families in College who share the same language/culture - having first obtained permission from these families